Ostpopcorn/esp32-button/README.md

 ```

 ## Event Types
+All events contain which pin the event has occured on.
+### BUTTON_NOTHING

+Blank event, used as "Null"
+### BUTTON_RISING_EDGE
+Event triggered immediately button is pressed down.
+### BUTTON_LONG_PRESS
+Event is triggered when a button has been pressed for the period specified a long press.
+Note that the button may still be pressed down.
-### BUTTON_DOWN
+### BUTTON_FALLING_EDGE

-Triggers a BUTTON_SHORT_PRESSED when the button is first considered pressed.
+Event is triggered when button is released.

-Also triggered after 2 sec a BUTTON_LONG_PRESSED.

-### BUTTON_UP
+### BUTTON_FALLING_EDGE_LONG

-Triggered when the button is considered released.
-In most cases you can use either the UP or DOWN event for your application, and ignore the other.
+Event is triggered when button is released after being push down long enough to trigger a BUTTON_LONG_PRESS.